IBM/cloud-native-starter/workshop/00-prerequisites.md

     ```
     If the cluster isn't ready, the script will tell you.
 Just wait a few more minutes and then try again.

-    _NOTE:_ You **must** run this command to check that the cluster completed provisioning, it **must** report that the cluster is **ready for Istio installation**!
+    _Note:_ You **must** run this command to check that the cluster completed provisioning, it **must** report that the cluster is **ready for Istio installation**!
 This command also retrieves the cluster configuration, which is needed in other scripts.
-This configuration can only be retrieved from a cluster that is in ready state.
+This configuration can only be retrieved from clusters in a ready state.

 2. List the available clusters: ```ibmcloud ks clusters```.
 This command should now show the cluster which is being created.